What is Sky Broadband Boost?

 BOOST VS WIFI MAX

-| FEATURE | SKY BOOST (Legacy) | SKY WIFI MAX (New) |
+| FEATURE | SKY BOOST | SKY WIFI MAX |

 |---|---|---|

-| Speed Guarantee | 3Mb/s | 10Mb/s or 25Mb/s in every room depending on your Sky broadband product (with money back/cancel options if it can't be met). |
+| Speed Guarantee | 3Mb/s in every room. | 10Mb/s or 25Mb/s in every room depending on your Sky broadband product. |

-| Approx Cost | ~£5/mo | from £4/month (promo pricing varies) — and it can be included at no extra cost with Full Fibre Gigafast+ packages. |
+| Approx Cost | Monthly charge varies by contract or offer. | Monthly charge applies on eligible plans, and it is included at no extra cost with Full Fibre 2.5 Gigafast+ and Full Fibre 5 Gigafast+. |

 VERDICT: IS IT WORTH IT?

-You should only keep/get Boost if:
+You should mainly consider Boost if:

 COMMON QUESTIONS